-This Amber LED is ON when a 100Base-TX or 1000Base-TX link is detected.
-The LED is OFF when a 10Base-T link is detected (the LINK LED is ON).
+This Amber LED is ON when a 100Base-TX link is last detected.
+The LED is OFF when a 10Base-T link is last detected (the LINK LED is ON).
 Upon power-up the LED is OFF as the last detected rate is not known and therefore defaults to the 10Base-T state until rate detection is completed.